alco/blog/posts/2013-07-22-Rust-lambdas.md

 ---

 That is all for now.
-Hopefully, I've given you a glimpse into the underlying mechanics of closures in Rust, and now you have a better understanding of how they work and you'll be able to start using them in your code.
+Hopefully, I've given you a glimpse into the underlying mechanics of closures in Rust.

 For any questions regarding this post or any inaccuracies found in it, I'm available at: 1) my email; 2) @true_droid; 3) true_droid in #rust on IRC.